CodingItWrong/outsidein.dev/docs/react/4-edge-cases.md

 Save the file and our test passes.

 Is our implementation complete?
 Well, the `loading` flag starts as `true`.
-Right now we dispatch the `loadRestaurants` action as soon as our app starts, so that's *almost* true.
+Right now we dispatch the `loadRestaurants` action as soon as our app starts, so that's *almost* correct.
 But it makes more sense for the `loadRestaurants` action to actually start the loading.
 So it would be best if `loading` starts as `false`.
 We don't just want to make that change, though—we want to specify it!
 In this case we want to specify the starting state of the store.
 Add a new `describe` block directly inside the top-level "restaurants" block:

 ```js